 For more information about the effects of account suspension, read our What Happens When You Suspend an Account documentation.

-The system can initiate temporary limits automatically for accounts that exceed the monthly bandwidth limit.
-The system removes the limits automatically at the beginning of each month, when the account no longer exceeds the limit.
+The system can automatically initiate temporary limits on accounts that exceed the monthly bandwidth limit.
+The system automatically removes the limits at the beginning of each month, when the account no longer exceeds the limit.

 ./domainfiles that correspond to the account.